ahmaazouzi/js_good_parts/README.md

 ## Chapter 3: Objects
 - types like number, string are object-like in that they have methods, but they are immutable.
 Objects like functions, arrays and objects are **"mutable keyed collections."**
 - An object is a container of properties.
 Each property has a name and a value.
 A name can be any string including an empty string.
-A value can be of any value except _underfined.-
+A value can be of any value except _undefined.-
-- Prototype linkeage allows an object to inherit the properties of another onject.
+- Prototype linkeage allows an object to inherit the properties of another object.

 ### Object Literals:
 - Objects can be nested.